Masdarul/simple-web-server/website/src/docs/wsc.md

-# Coming from Web Server for Chrome?
+# Coming from Web Server for Chrome?.

 Simple Web Server is a continuation of Web Server for Chrome, and was created because Chrome Apps are going away.
 It's designed to be familiar for users coming from Web Server for Chrome.